ncatlab/nlab-content/pages/10431.md

-A U(1) and time reversal symmetry protected state of matter with trivial [[topological order]], which behaves as insulator in the bulk but has conducting edge states on the surface if the time reversal symmetry is not broken on the surface.
+Topological insulator is a [[topological state of matter]] which behaves as insulator in the bulk but has conducting edge states on the surface.
+More specifically, it is $U(1)$ and time reversal symmetry protected state of matter with trivial [[topological order]], which behaves as insulator in the bulk but has conducting edge states on the surface if the time reversal symmetry is not broken on the surface.

 * wikipedia [topological insulator](http://en.wikipedia.org/wiki/Topological_insulator)
 * Liang Fu, C. L. Kane, _Topological insulators with inversion symmetry_, Physical Review B 76 (4): 045302. [arXiv:cond-mat/0611341](http://arxiv.org/abs/cond-mat/0611341) [doi](http://dx.doi.org/10.1103%2FPhysRevB.76.045302); _Superconducting proximity effect and Majorana fermions at the surface of a topological insulator_, Phys.
 Rev. Lett. __100__: 096407, [arXiv:0707.1692](http://arxiv.org/abs/0707.1692) [doi](http://dx.doi.org/10.1103%2FPhysRevLett.100.096407)
 * Jeffrey C. Y. Teo, Liang Fu, C. L. Kane, _Surface states and topological invariants in three-dimensional topological insulators: Application to_ $Bi_{1-x}Sb_x$, Phys.
 Rev. __B 78__, 045426 (2008) [doi](http://link.aps.org/doi/10.1103/PhysRevB.78.045426)
 * Shou-cheng Zhang, _Viewpoint: Topological states of quantum matter_, [doi](http://dx.doi.org/10.1103/Physics.1.6)

+The topological insulator in 2D exhibiting a quantum spin Hall effect has been first proposed in

+* B. Andrei Bernevig, Taylor L. Hughes, Shou-Cheng Zhang, _Quantum spin Hall effect and topological phase transition in HgTe quantum wells_, Science __314__, n.
+5806, pp. 1757-1761, Dec 2006 [doi](http://dx.doi.org/10.1126/science.1133734)
+* Y. L. Chen et al. _Experimental Realization of a Three-Dimensional Topological Insulator, $Bi_2 Te_3$_, Science __325__, no. 5937 pp. 178-181, July 2009, [doi](http://dx.doi.org/10.1126/science.1173034)

 category: physics
 [[!redirects topological insulator]]